- 7 seconds ago

 Either pea, rice, soy, or hemp protein powders can be used.
 Hemp protein isolate is characterized as a rich source of most essential amino acid and is satisfactory for the WHO daily requirements.
 The digestibility and availability of hemp seed protein is also higher than other plant proteins such as wheat and legumes.
 (8)

-Extra Protein Allowed on the 30-Day Gentle Detox or Herbal SLIM Programs
+Extra Protein Allowed on the 30-Day Gentle Detox Program

-With an extended 1-month detox program, you can use all the protein sources mentioned above plus add these extra three, but preferably only once a week each:
+With an extended 1-month detox program, you can use all the protein sources mentioned above plus add these extra sources, but preferably only once a week each:

 5. Eggs